 The United States and Finland are both members of the Enhanced Partnership in Northern Europe (E-PINE), along with Denmark, Iceland, Norway, Sweden, Estonia, Latvia, and Lithuania.
-Together we support the shared vision of a whole Europe free, and at peace.
+Together we support the shared vision of a whole Europe free and at peace.

-The United States has $1.8 billion in active government-to-government sales cases with Finland under the Foreign Military Sales (FMS) system.
-FMS cases notified to Congress are listed, and recent and significant sales include: Guided Multiple Launch Rocket System (GMLRS) and MK 41 Vertical Launching Systems; and AIM-120C-7 Advanced Medium Range Air-to-Air (AMRAAM) Missiles; AGM-158 Joint Air-To-Surface Standoff (JASSM) Missiles; and RGM-84Q-4 Harpoon Block II, Stinger Block 1, and Evolved Sea Sparrow missiles.
+The United States has $13.6 billion in active government-to-government sales cases with Finland under the Foreign Military Sales (FMS) system.
+FMS cases notified to Congress are listed, and recent and significant sales include: Guided Multiple Launch Rocket System – Extended Range (GMLRS-ER) and MK 41 Vertical Launching Systems; AIM-120C-8 Advanced Medium Range Air-to-Air (AMRAAM) Missiles; AGM-158 Joint Air-To-Surface Standoff Missiles Extended Range (JASSM-ER); and RGM-84Q-4 Harpoon Block II, Stinger Block 1, and Evolved Sea Sparrow missiles.

 In 2005, the United States and Finland signed a Memorandum of Understanding concerning Air Force activities and exercises in Finland, followed by an Acquisition and Cross Servicing Agreement (ACSA) in 2008.
 In 2016, Finland and the United States signed a Statement of Intent (SOI) to enhance our defense partnership and improve our defense cooperation through a wide range of areas, including defense capability and readiness and exchange of information at strategic and operational levels.
 In 2018, the United States, Finland, and Sweden signed an additional SOI to expand trilateral dialogue on defense policy, improve interoperability, enhance situational awareness in the Baltic Sea region, and strengthen military capabilities and defense posture.
 In 2022, the United States and Finland announced plans to negotiate a Defense Cooperation Agreement to further enable future bilateral security cooperation.

-Finland is part of the , a highly ready and technologically advanced, multinational force made up of land, air, maritime, and Special Operations Forces (SOF) components the Alliance can deploy quickly, wherever needed.
-It regularly contributed troops to NATO training missions like International Security Assistance Force (ISAF) and Resolute Support in Afghanistan, as well as to peacekeeping missions like the Kosovo Force (KFOR).
+Finland is part of the NATO Response Force (NRF), a highly ready and technologically advanced, multinational force made up of land, air, maritime, and Special Operations Forces (SOF) components the Alliance can deploy quickly, wherever needed.
+It has regularly contributed troops to NATO training missions like International Security Assistance Force (ISAF) and Resolute Support in Afghanistan, as well as to peacekeeping missions like the Kosovo Force (KFOR).
 Finland also partners with the United States in the Global Coalition to Defeat Daesh/ISIS

 Finland participates in multiple bilateral and multilateral military exercises with the United States, EU, and NATO Allies, to include: Aurora, Cold Response, Trident Jupiter, Northern Coasts, and BALTOPS.

-For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, .
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.